CagriCatik/Python/10_AsyncIO/04_Gather/README.md

     return {"input": input_value, "result": f"Data for {input_value}"}
 ```

 Now, when calling `fetch_data(3, 2, fails=True)`, it will simulate a task that raises an exception.
 The `asyncio.gather()` function, with `return_exceptions=True`, ensures that the exceptions are captured and returned along with the results.

-## Conclusion

 By using futures and `asyncio.gather()`, you can efficiently handle multiple asynchronous tasks in a single block of code.
 Additionally, you learned how to handle exceptions within the gathering process and print results in a more readable format.
 Experiment with these concepts to enhance your understanding of asynchronous programming in Python.